anoma/juvix-docs/docs/reference/language/records.md

     };
 ```

-To instantiate a term of a record type, use one of its type constructors and
-provide values for each field.

 ## Using Records

-A record type can be defined with one type constructor and one field.
-Here's an
+Records are just like any other data type.
+They can be used in local
+definitions, exported from a module, and used in pattern matching.

+That is, one could define a record with a single constructor or multiple
+constructors.
+For instance, here is an example declaring the `newType` record
-example using the `newtype` record type declaration with the `mkNewtype` type
+type declaration with the `mkNewtype` type constructor and one filed named `f`.
-constructor and `f` field.

 ```juvix
 --8<------ "docs/reference/language/records.juvix:declaringnewtype"
 ```

+We could also define a record with multiple constructors.
+For instance, let us
-Let us define now record type with multiple fields called `Pair` to model pairs
+define the record type called `Pair` to model pairs of values.
+The `Pair`
-of values.
-The `Pair` type has a single `mkPair` type constructor that takes two
+type has a single `mkPair` type constructor that takes two arguments, called
-arguments, called `fst` and `snd`, of types `A` and `B`, respectively.
+`fst` and `snd`, of types `A` and `B`, respectively.

 ```juvix
 --8<------ "docs/reference/language/records.juvix:pair"
 ```

-To utilise this type, create a `Pair` type term (a pair) using the `mkPair` type
+To use this type, create a `Pair` type term (a pair) using the `mkPair` type
 constructor and supplying values for each field.

 ```juvix